KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/continuous_integration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Occasionally, you may need to change the dependencies of a repository.
 The following recipe can be used to update the PyPI dependencies of a repository:

 #.
-Update the ``pip`` ``requirements.txt`` files which describe the dependencies of the package, its tests, and its documentation.
+Update the ``pip`` ``requirements.txt`` files which used by the repository.

-    * ``./requirements.txt`` should list the immediate dependencies (imported packages) and constraints on the versions required by the package.
+    * ``./requirements.txt`` describe the dependencies of the package.
+It lists the package's immediate dependencies, i.e., the packages it imports,  and constraints on their versions required by the package.
 It should not contain URLs,  specify the source from which a package should be obtained, or the specific version that should be installed.
+The ``find-missing-requirements`` command provided by `karr_lab_build_utils <https://docs.karrlab.org/karr_lab_build_utils/master/tutorial_developers.html#finding-missing-requirements-for-a-package>`_ can obtain a packages dependencies.
     * ``./requirements.optional.txt`` describes optional dependencies of the package.
-The ``find-missing-requirements`` command provided by the can obtain a packages dependencies.
-   `karr_lab_build_utils <https://docs.karrlab.org/karr_lab_build_utils/master/tutorial_developers.html#finding-missing-requirements-for-a-package>`_
-    * ``./tests/requirements.txt`` describes the dependencies of the package's tests.
+    * ``./tests/requirements.txt`` lists the dependencies of the package's tests.
-    * ``./docs/requirements.txt`` describes the dependencies of the package's documentation.
+    * ``./docs/requirements.txt`` describes the dependencies of the software that compiles the package's documentation.
-    * ``.circleci/requirements.txt`` tells CircleCI where to obtain dependencies that are not located in `PyPI`.
-Dependencies can be identified by GitHub URLs in the format ``git+https://github.com/--account_name--/--package_name--.git#egg=--package_name--``.
+    * ``.circleci/requirements.txt`` tells CircleCI where to obtain dependencies that are not located in PyPI.
+Dependencies can be identified by GitHub URLs with the format ``git+https://github.com/--account_name--/--package_name--.git#egg=--package_name--``.
 All dependencies--including transitive dependencies--must be listed.
 They must be listed in dependency order, so that if package `Y` depends on package `X` then `X` precedes `Y` (i.e., in the order of a `topological sort <https://en.wikipedia.org/wiki/Topological_sorting>`_ of the dependencies).
     * ``./docs/requirements.rtd.txt`` tells Read the Docs where to obtain dependencies that are not located in `PyPI`.

 #.
 Commit the changes to the ``requirements.txt`` files to your code repository.